High Expectations and Rigorous Instruction

 Utilizing

-Our teachers make a special effort to encourage all students to participate in class.
+Our teachers make multiple efforts to encourage all students to participate in class.

 Transforming